psaikido/hugle.uk/content/prose/thesium/025-insurrection.md

 He walked out to the dev lab and found the security doors propped open.
 His raggle-taggle team of uber-nerds stood about nervously waiting for him.

-"Right you lot, it's time, so everything just like we practiced."
+"Right you lot, it's time, so everything just like we practiced ok?"
 They sprang into action and for the next few hours the nerves eased up.
 It was much better when there was something to concentrate on.
 Moving the most advanced artificial intelligence ever created into a big metal box along with its power supply and